61112

 VI.11.12 Pompeii.
 September 2005.
 North wall of oecus with remains of 1st style decoration.

 VI.11.12 Pompeii.
 September 2005.
-Looking east through doorway of oecus into south ala.
+Looking east through doorway of oecus into south ala, or atrium.

-On the left would have been the triclinium, with a window overlooking the garden.
+On the left would have been the triclinium, with a window at both ends.

 According to Jashemski, the garden at the rear of the house (excavated in 1842) was entered through an unroofed passageway at the rear of the tablinum.